 Aboriginal patient experience

+BHI previously published a Patient Perspectives report on the experiences of care for Aboriginal people, which drew on data from almost 2,700 Aboriginal patients who were admitted to a NSW public hospital in 2014.
 To find out about upcoming releases of survey results that reflect the experiences of Aboriginal people, please refer to our Reports Plan.

 Detailed information about Aboriginal patients’ experiences of hospital care in NSW